emanjon/echo-request-tag/draft-amsuess-core-repeat-request-tag.md

 Upon receiving a response with the Repeat option within the EXCHANGE_LIFETIME ({{RFC7252}}) of the original request, the CoAP client SHOULD echo the Repeat option with the same value in a new request to the CoAP server.
 Upon receiving a 4.03 Forbidden response with the Repeat option in response to a request within the EXCHANGE_LIFETIME of the original request, the CoAP client SHOULD resend the original request.
 The CoAP client MAY send a different request compared to the original request.

-CoAP messages containing the Repeat option MUST be integrity protected, e.g. using DTLS or OSCOAP ({{I-D.ietf-core-object-security}}).

 If the server receives a request which has freshness requirements, and the request contains the Repeat option, the CoAP server MUST verify that the option value equals a cached value; otherwise the request is not processed further.
 The CoAP server MUST calculate the round-trip time RTT = (t1 - t0), where t1 is the request receive time.
 The CoAP server MUST only accept requests with a round-trip time below a certain threshold T, i.e. RTT < T, otherwise the request is not processed further, and an error message MAY be sent.
 The threshold T is application specific, its value depends e.g. on the freshness requirements of the request.
 An example message flow is illustrated in {{repeat-figure}}.

+When used to serve freshness requirements, CoAP messages containing the Repeat option MUST be integrity protected, e.g. using DTLS or OSCOAP ({{I-D.ietf-core-object-security}}).

 If the CoAP server loses time synchronization, e.g. due to reboot, it MUST delete all cached Repeat option values and response transmission times.